Faaizz/pin-package-laravel/README.md

-# PIN Package for Laravel
+# PIN Generator Package for Laravel